oephi/Mentor-Find/README.md

 * [Google Fonts](https://fonts.google.com)
 * The following non-default Ruby Gems: [Textacular](https://github.com/textacular/textacular) (fuzzy search), [stripe-ruby](https://github.com/stripe/stripe-ruby) (e-payments), [carrierwave](https://github.com/carrierwaveuploader/carrierwave) + [carrierwave-aws](https://github.com/sorentwo/carrierwave-aws) (for AWS storage), [Faker](https://github.com/stympy/faker) (for generating seed data), [mini-magick](https://github.com/minimagick/minimagick) (for file uploading and resizing), [better-errors](https://github.com/BetterErrors/better_errors) (for debugging), and [jquery-rails](https://github.com/rails/jquery-rails) (for button toggling).
 * The team used [Slack](https://slack.com) to communicate with eachother.

+# Project Timeline
+As students we were allocated 10 days to complete this 2 sided marketplace project.
+Here is how we structured our time to meet our goals (keeping in mind that we continually reprioritised which tasks were the most important in the style of Agile methodology):
+* Day 1: We brainstormed ideas, created wireframes, and began working on our ERD.
+* Day 2: We finalised our ERD and generated the app, and added Devise.
+* Day 3: We generated all of the models and their respective associations and created a navbar as well as some of the main views.
+* Day 4: We hooked up routes, created services and mentor profiles, cleaned up the errors in the feeds view, and linked everything up - hyperlinks, database calls, and controller actions.
+* Day 5: We worked on the design, added flas messages, and fixed some bugs.
+* Day 6: We worked on fixing params and interest filtering bugs, and added fuzzy search.
+* Day 7: We added Stripe, AWS capability, and fixed some bugsg.
+* Day 8: We added some style, some minor features such as prices on user cards, and resolved some errors by adding default profile images.
+* Day 9: We created a landing page, deployed to Heroku, worked on the README, and fixed some more bugs.
+* Day 10: TODO

 # Authors
 * [Adam Demirel](https://github.com/brasscapon)